Black Mesa (video game): Surface Tension Uncut and On a Rail Uncut

 In Surface Tension Uncut, the "Surface Tension" chapter was expanded to include certain areas of the original game that were not released along with the remake, as the developer had left before his work was finished.
 The developer, Chon Kemp, known on the Black Mesa: Community Forums by the pseudonym TextFAMGUY1, also modified the "On a Rail" chapter to include the areas cut from Black Mesa to make gameplay less tedious.
-Kemp was later hired by Crowbar Collective to remake Surface Tension Uncut for the Steam release, while the uncut version of "On a Rail" was published on Steam Workshop.
+Kemp was later hired by Crowbar Collective to remake Surface Tension Uncut for the Steam release, while the uncut version of "On a Rail" was published on the Steam Workshop.